mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

   * Accept Terms of Service and choose Country of residence.
   * Click "Agree and Continue"

- - Enter the name of you project _Voice Assistant Workshop_
+ - Enter the name of your project _Voice Assistant Workshop_
- - Let the language for your Actions project be _English_
+ - Let the language for your Actions project be _English_ (default)
  - Click Create Project

-Wait while the project is being created
+- To continue click the home button in the upper left corner (_Actions on Google_)
+- Choose your project from the list of projects.

+<a name="invokeaction"></a>

+###Invoke action
+- Click _decide how your action is invoked_
+- Choose a display name (**This must be globally unique, and your first choice might be taken**)

 <a name="dialogflow-1"></a>

 ###Dialogflow

+We are now going to start creating dialogs with Dialogflow.

  - Go to [Dialogflow](https://dialogflow.com/)
  - Sign in with your Google Account
+ - Click _go to console_
- - Let Dialogflow get permission to your Google Account
+ - Let Dialogflow get permissions to your Google Account

  Review your account settings